Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Algorithm

-We propose a~DRL-based computational framework, i.e., pbn-STAC, for solving the source-target attractor control problem.
-Since our control problem is to some extent similar to the one considered in~\cite{MCSW22} and our implementation is based on the implementation therein, we compare our framework assumptions and solutions to theirs during the presentation of pbn-STAC.
-In contrast to the synchronous PBN update mode in~\cite{MCSW22}, we consider the asynchronous update mode, which is commonly considered as more appropriate for the modelling of biological systems.
-The approach of~\cite{MCSW22} allows DRL agents to apply control actions in any state of the PBN environment.
+We propose pbn-STAC --~a~DRL-based computational framework for the source-target attractor control.
+Since our control problem is to some extent similar to the one considered in~\citep{MCSW22} and our implementation is based on the implementation therein, we compare our framework assumptions and solutions to theirs during the presentation of pbn-STAC.
+In contrast to the synchronous PBN update mode in~\citep{MCSW22}, we consider the asynchronous update mode.
+The approach of~\citep{MCSW22} allows DRL agents to apply control actions in any state of the PBN environment.
 Since our focus is on the modelling of cellular reprogramming, we believe that this approach may be hard to apply in experimental practice.
 It would require the ability to discern virtually all cellular states, including the transient ones, which is impossible with currently available experimental techniques.
-Since attractors correspond to cellular types or, more generally, to cellular phenotypic functional states, which are more easily observable in experimental practice, we allow our DRL agent to intervene only in (pseudo-) attractor states in consistency with the control problem formulation in Sec.~\ref{sec:control_problem}.
+Since attractors correspond to cellular types or, more generally, to cellular phenotypic functional states, which are more easily observable in experimental practice, we allow our DRL agent to intervene only in (pseudo-)attractor states in consistency with the control problem formulation in Sec.~\ref{sec:control_problem}.